filecoin-project/venus/README.md

 `go-filecoin` depends on some proofs code written in Rust, housed in the [rust-fil-proofs](https://github.com/filecoin-project/rust-fil-proofs) repo and consumed as a submodule.
 You will need to have `cargo` and `jq` installed.

-go-filecoin's dependencies are managed by [gx][2]; this project is not "go gettable."
-To install gx, golangci-lint, and other build and test dependencies (with precompiled proofs, recommended), run:
+To install golangci-lint and other build and test dependencies (with precompiled proofs, recommended), run:

 ```sh
 cd ${GOPATH}/src/github.com/filecoin-project/go-filecoin